We build custom software

 but not from scratch:

-The first version will normally be ready and functional in less than 30 days.
+The first version of our solutions normally are working in less than four weeks.

 We offer training to our colleagues